 2. Build a heap about 9' wide x 6' tall x 50' long (basically, as big as we can make it).

-3. Turn only one or two times (with a skid loader).
-As long as there were no weeds in the raw materials, there is no need for a hot compost heap and lots of turns.
+3. Turn only three or four times (with a skid loader).
+As long as there were no weeds in the raw materials, there is no need for lots of turns.